cfpb/consumerfinance.gov/README.md

    {% set query = queries.posts %}
    {% set posts = query.search_with_url_arguments(size=10) %}
    ```
-2. For the repeating listing of the posts (in the case of the blog, located in
+2. If you want to display each instance of repeating content in a separate page,
+   create a `_single.html` template.
+If Sheer finds that template and a
+   corresponding entry in `_settings/lookups.json`, it will automatically create
+   URLs for every post of that type and render them with the
+   `_single.html` template.
-   `_layouts/posts-paginated.html`), simply set up a `for ... in` loop,
+3. Or if you want to display repeating content data in a page, simply set up a
-   then output the different properties of the post within.
+   `for ... in` loop, then output the different properties of the post within.
    Here is a simplified example:

    ```jinja